 Because treatment of both upper respiratory infections and acute bronchitis is largely supportive, these distinctions may have less clinical significance.
 What may be more important clinically is to distinguish acute bronchitis (usually viral) from pneumonia (mainly bacterial; see section on Pneumonia), which does require antimicrobial therapy.
 A chest radiograph may be performed to determine whether pneumonia is present.

-Treatment involves patient education and symptom relief with agents such as over-the-counter cough medications, nonsteroidal anti-inflammatory drugs, and/or a bronchodilator such as albuterol (if wheezing or ...
+Treatment involves patient education and symptom relief with agents such as over-the-counter cough medications, nonsteroidal anti-inflammatory drugs, and/or ...